brucefan1983/CUDA-Programming/src/01-introduction/text.md

 ## Windows 10

-### Installing Visual Studio

-* Go to https://visualstudio.microsoft.com/free-developer-offers/ and download a free Visual Studio (Community version).
+* Installing Visual Studio.
+Go to https://visualstudio.microsoft.com/free-developer-offers/ and download a free Visual Studio (Community version).
 For our purpose, you only need to install `Desktop development with C++` within the many components of Visual Studio.
 Of course, you can install more compoents too.

-* Go to https://developer.nvidia.com/ and choose a Windows CUDA verison and install it.
+* Installing CUDA.
+Go to https://developer.nvidia.com/ and choose a Windows CUDA verison and install it.
 You can choose the highest version that support your GPU.

 * After installing both Visual Studio and CUDA (ProgramData folder might be hiden and you can enable to show it), go to the following folder
 ```